September 14, 2021

 Development of Passage at Wheaton

-Born out of an intensive, year-long research initiative, integrating the College’s original Orientation and Passage programs has been a collaboration between the leaders of HoneyRock, Wheaton College Student Development, the Christian Formation and Ministry Department, and Christ at the Core general education program.
+Born out of an intensive, year-long research initiative, integrating the College’s original Orientation and Passage programs has been a collaboration between the leaders of HoneyRock, Wheaton College Student Development, and the Christian Formation and Ministry Department.

 “It was a strategic decision,” said Ribbe.
 “Research shows clearly that the benefits to this approach are significant to student success.
 This new program will deepen our impact on students by better integrating them into the life and rhythms of Wheaton’s quintessential Christian liberal arts experience.”